liukaren/pipe-dream/README.md

 * To replace a tile, just click the occupied square.
 * The queue shows upcoming tiles.
 * The water begins flowing after the timer counts down.
 Score points by connecting pipes to the start pipe.
+* Water will flow straight until it hits a curve.
 * Press [SPACEBAR] to speed up the flow and score extra points!

 ## Contributing